 To promote the profession of Veterinary Technology by maintaining ethical behavior within our profession, offering continuing educations opportunities, aiding in the education of the public and encouraging quality patient care.

-Elyse Beard has been the acting President of the Arkansas Veterinary Technician Association since March 2017.
-She has earned two associates degrees in Veterinary Technology from San Juan College and St. Petersburg College.
-She graduated San Juan College in December 2013.
-She is currently enrolled at St. Petersburg College to obtain her bachelor’s degree in Veterinary Technology.
-She worked as a Certified Veterinary Technician at the Little Rock Zoo for two years, and is now currently at Baeyens Hauk Veterinary Hospital.
-She is the mom of a beautiful seven-year-old daughter, and two orange tabby cats.
+She has been the acting President of the Arkansas Veterinary Technician Association since March 2017.
+She has earned her Associates degrees in Veterinary Technology from San Juan College and her Bachelor’s from St. Petersburg College.
+She graduated San Juan College in December 2013, and she graduated St. Petersburg College with a B.A.S. in May of 2019.
+She worked as a Certified Veterinary Technician at the Little Rock Zoo for two years and is now currently working at Vilonia Animal Clinic

-Jolane Williams has been a Certified Veterinary Technician for 9 years.
-She has earned an Associate of Applied Science Degree from ASU Beebe in 2010, an Associate of Arts Degree in Accounting from University of Maryland University College in 2007 and an anticipated Bachelor of Science Degree in Nursing from University of Arkansas for Medical Sciences in May 2018.
-She has started in the field as a receptionist and progressed in roles to medical supervisor.
-She has worked in Japan, the Azores and Arkansas.
-She enjoys working with all species in both general practice and emergency medicine.
+She has been a Certified Veterinary Technician for 10 years.
+She has earned an A.A.S. in Veterinary Technology from ASU Beebe in 2010, an A.A. in Accounting from University of Maryland University College in 2007 and a B.S. in Nursing from University of Arkansas for Medical Sciences in 2018.
+She has started in the field as a receptionist and progressed in roles up to medical supervisor.
+She enjoys working with all species in both general practice, disaster and emergency medicine.
 She believes education and open-mindedness is the key to providing a high standard of care, increasing our awareness for better advocacy of our patients, and enhancing our leadership roles in the veterinary technician profession.
-She currently works in the emergency department at Arkansas Veterinary Emergency and Specialists as a Lead Shift technician.
-When not at work or college, Jolane enjoys spending time with her daughter, kayaking, skydiving, hiking and traveling.
-She has 3 cats, 2 rabbits, an 80 gallon freshwater planted tank and a coop full of chickens.
+She currently works in the emergency department at Arkansas Veterinary Emergency and Specialists and at Arkansas Children’s Hospital as a Burn nurse.
+When not at work she enjoys spending time kayaking, skydiving, hiking and traveling.
+She has 2 cats, 1 dog, 5 freshwater planted tanks and a coop full of chickens and turkeys.

 This could be you!!!
 Please email us at if you are a student at an AVMA accredited college and would like to be involved.